pablodecm/phd_thesis/src/106_chapter_6.md

 signal (S) versus background (B) classification [@adam2015higgs], when the task becomes one of effectively estimating an approximation of $p_{S}(\boldsymbol{x})/p_{B}(\boldsymbol{x})$ which will vary monotonically with the likelihood ratio.
+This has been discussed at great lengths in [Section @sec:sig_vs_bkg].
 While the use of classifiers to learn a summary statistic can be effective and increase the discovery sensitivity, the simulations used to generate the samples which are needed to train the classifier often depend on additional